Understanding the Two Types of Cholesterol

-Although cholesterol commonly comes along with negative connotations, it is often misunderstood.
+Although cholesterol comes with negative attachments, it is often misunderstood.

-What is Cholesterol?
+What Is Cholesterol?

-LDL Cholesterol: Known as the "bad" cholesterol related to its plaque build-up in excess amounts.
+Low-density (LDL) "bad" cholesterol related to its plaque build-up in excess amounts.
 Too much plaque on artery walls is often known as atherosclerosis, a condition in which arteries become hardened and clogged, and can result into a heart attack or stroke.

-HDL Cholesterol: Known as the "good" cholesterol due to its ability to remove "bad" cholesterol from artery walls.
+Known as the "good" cholesterol due to its ability to remove "bad" cholesterol from artery walls.
 HDL cholesterol takes LDL cholesterol to the liver where it can be broken down and further excreted from the body.

 Does Cholesterol Cause Heart Disease?